| INCREASE OF STRENGTH AND

 satisfaction at the smartness and high state of discipline evinced by

+all ranks.
 In his annual report,

 this year, Supt.
 Steele, commanding the Macleod district, commenting on